andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 ## LLM Setup <a name="rag-llm"></a>

-We instantiate the model that generates the final answer:
+We instantiate the model that will generate the final answer:

 ```python
 from langchain_openai import ChatOpenAI